By Mark Piatt

 Talcum powder is a perfect example.
 Despite being a natural product used for years, some talcum powder has small amounts of asbestos in it, which is a known carcinogen.
-Now it has been discovered that some women who used talcum powder regularly on the genital area have an increased risk of ovarian cancer.
+Now it has been discovered that some women who use talcum powder regularly in the genital area have an increased risk of ovarian cancer.

 When using essential oils in a diffuser, there are very few health risks.
 But when you ingest essential oils or even use them topically, those risks greatly increase.

 The following table is a partial list of essential oils that should not be ingested along with symptoms of possible poisoning.

 This is not an exhaustive list, and it does not include every possible symptom or any long-term complications from ingesting these essential oils.
 We also do not list the amounts required to cause poisoning.
 Just because it is not on the list does not mean it is safe to ingest.
 There are many factors involved including your age, medications, allergies, etc.